 So you don’t have to enjoy jogging or swimming or even sweating that much to reap the benefits of exercise.
-The important thing is to be active in day to day life.
+The important thing is to be active in day-to-day life.

-Walk to the grocery store, carry your groceries, take the stairs, go for walk, go for a bike ride, do some yard work, help the neighbor in moving, chop some wood.
+Walk to the grocery store, carry your groceries, take the stairs, go for walk, go for a bike ride, do some yard work, help the neighbor in moving, and chop some wood.
 You know, all that good stuff life is about.

-It’s wise to include some intentional strength training that challenges your muscles and brings your heart rate up a bit couple times a week.
+It’s wise to include some intentional strength training that challenges your muscles and brings your heart rate up a bit a couple of times a week.
 It’s also good if you can include a session or two of actual cardio exercises that brings your heart rate up significantly for an extended period of time.

 There is strong scientific evidence that there is a connection between poor sleep and heart disease.
-So much so actually the American Heart Association has issued a warning about it.
+So much so actually that the American Heart Association has issued a warning about it.